Global Health Scholarship

 - A required letter of support from faculty mentor.
 Recommendation letters should be sent electronically directly to the Program Assistant from the relevant faculty member; paper copies should be submitted in a sealed envelope.

 Please note that while Institutional Review Board (IRB) approval does not need to be submitted with your application, it will in fact be required before the award is made.
 Applicants should therefore begin to familiarize themselves with the Brown IRB application process as soon as possible.
-Furthermore, please note that a Brown IRB approval is necessary, even if the applicant is employed by another institution (e.g., Lifespan), since the Framework funds are administered through Brown.
-It is recommended that you contact the Brown IRB to ascertain whether the work you propose in your application requires IRB review.
+Furthermore, please note that a Brown IRB approval may be necessary, even if the applicant is employed by another institution or if the applicant has approval from another IRB (e.g., Lifespan), since the Framework funds are administered through Brown.
+It is recommended that you contact the Brown IRB to ascertain whether the work you propose in your application requires Brown IRB review.
 For additional information, please contact the staff at the Brown Research Protections Office directly at (401) 863-3050.

 Applications may be submitted electronically to Elizabeth Jackvony, GHI Program Coordinator, at Elizabeth_Jackvony@Brown.edu or in paper to Ms. Jackvony at The Framework in Global Health, Global Health Initiative, Box G-A2.

 Inquiries about the application and other administrative details should be directed to: